-In connection with the 2020 Annual Meeting, the Company's stockholders and ESOP participants were given an opportunity to approve, by an advisory (non-binding) vote, the compensation of the Company's named executive officers.
-More than 99% of the advisory votes cast approved the compensation of the Company's named executive officers.
+In connection with the 2023 Annual Meeting, the Company's stockholders and ESOP participants were given an opportunity to approve, by an advisory (non-binding) vote, (1) the compensation of the Company's named executive officers and (2) the frequency of holding future advisory votes on such executive compensation.
+More than 95% of the advisory votes cast approved the compensation of the Company's named executive officers.
 The Compensation Committee considered the results of the advisory vote in determining compensation policies and decisions of the Company.
 The advisory vote affected the Company's executive compensation policies and decisions by reaffirming the Company's compensation philosophy.
-Additionally, at the 2017 Annual Meeting, the Company's stockholders and ESOP participants recommended holding the advisory vote on executive compensation every three years.
-The advisory (non-binding) vote on the frequency of holding future advisory votes must be held every six years.
+Additionally, the Company's stockholders and ESOP participants recommended holding the advisory vote on executive compensation every three years.
+The advisory (non-binding) vote on the frequency of holding future advisory votes on executive compensation must be held every six years.

-The Company's stockholders and ESOP participants are being provided an opportunity to cast advisory (non-binding) votes on the compensation of the Company's named executive officers and the frequency of future advisory votes on the compensation of the named executive officers in connection with the Annual Meeting on April 18, 2023.
+The next opportunity for the Company's stockholders and ESOP participants to cast an advisory (non-binding) vote on the compensation of the Company's named executive officers will be in connection with the 2026 Annual Meeting and the next vote on the frequency of future advisory votes on executive compensation will be in connection with the 2029 Annual Meeting.